-taking part in fieldwork or an excursion
+- taking part in fieldwork or an excursion

-- doing an internship
+doing an internship

-taking part in an alternative learning activity aimed at acquiring particular skills (such as a practical lab assignment).
+- taking part in an alternative learning activity aimed at acquiring particular skills.

 Second examiner: the second examiner, who reads and assesses the thesis/final assignment/graduation report.

 Third assessor: a third examiner who is appointed by the Board of Examiners in the event that the first and second assessors are unable to agree on the assessment of the thesis/final paper/final report.